-As I cycle back to the station I began to looked around me and suddenly noticed just how much Amsterdam had changed.
+As I cycled back to the station I began to look around and suddenly noticed just how much Amsterdam had changed.
 There were parts that I couldn’t even remember how they used to look and some that I was happy to see had not changed at all.

 Once again I was surprised by the nostalgia that this made me feel.
 Not because the nostalgia itself felt strange but because, in that moment, I suddenly felt more nostalgia here, in this city I had moved to when I was 21, than I sometimes feel when I return to my home country of England.

 At first I wondered why I would feel this way but it did not take long for the answer to come to me.